Varunreddy489/SessionSync/ReadME.md

 ## Features

-- Set availability for specific days or the entire week.
+- **Dynamic Availability Setting**: Users can set their availability for specific days or for the entire week.
-- Admin can view availability and schedule one-on-one or group sessions.
+- **Admin Scheduling**: Admin can view user availability and schedule sessions (one-on-one or group).
-- Clean and intuitive user interface.
+- **Admin Panel**: A dedicated panel for the admin to manage sessions, users, and availability.
+- **Clean and Intuitive User Interface**: User-friendly design for seamless interaction.
+- **Rate Limiting**: Controls the number of requests to enhance performance and security.
+- **Email Notifications**: Automatically sends emails to participants when sessions are scheduled.
+- **Backend Logging**:
+  - Logs system activity, session creation, availability updates, and scheduling events.
+  - Tracks errors and exceptions for easier debugging and troubleshooting.
+  - Monitors performance metrics, such as request response times, for system optimization.

 ## Getting Started